-SPACE LAUNCH COMPLEX 41 (SLC-41) Overview
+SPACE LAUNCH COMPLEX 41 (SLC-41) | Overview

 - 1 Vertical Integration Facility (VIF) (See inset)

 - 2 Bridge Crane Hammerhead

 - 3 Bridge Crane

 - 4 Launch Vehicle

 - 5 Mobile Launch Platform (MLP)

-- 6 Launch Vehicle

-- 7 Centaur LO, Storage
+- 6 Centaur LO2 Storage

-- 8 Gaseous Helium Conversion Plant

-- 9 High Pressure Gas Storage
+- 7 High Pressure Gas Storage

-- 10 Booster LO2 Storage
+- 8 Booster LO2 Storage

-- 11 Pad ECS Shelter

-- 12 Pad Equipment Building (PEB)
+- 9 Pad Equipment Building (PEB)

-ATLAS V MUOS-1 | Mission Overview
+ATLAS V MUOS-2 | Mission Overview

-The MUOS-1 mission is based on an Atlas V 551 ascent profile to geosynchronous transfer orbit (GTO).
+The MUOS-2 mission is based on an Atlas V 551 ascent profile to geosynchronous transfer orbit (GTO).
 The mission begins with ignition of the RD-180 engine at approximately 2.7 seconds prior to liftoff.
 The flight begins with a vertical rise of 85 feet, after which the vehicle begins its initial pitch-over phase, a roll, pitch, and yaw maneuver to achieve the desired flight azimuth.
 The vehicle then throttles down and begins a nominal zero pitch and zero yaw angle-of-attack phase to minimize aerodynamic loads.
 Following maximum dynamic pressure and SRB burnout, the RD-180 is throttled back up to 100 percent.
 Zero pitch and yaw angle-of-attack flight continues until closed-loop guidance takes over at approximately 110 seconds into flight.

 Booster flight continues in this guidance-steered phase until propellant depletion.
-Payload fairing jettison occurs at approximately 202 seconds, based on thermal constraints.
+Payload fairing jettison occurs at approximately 192 seconds, based on thermal constraints.
 When the vehicle reaches 4.6 Gs the RD-180 engine is throttled to maintain this G-level.
 The boost phase of flight ends with Atlas/Centaur separation at a nominal time of 6.0 seconds after Booster Engine Cutoff (BECO).

-Following Atlas/Centaur separation, the Centaur stage ignites its main engine or Main Engine Start 1 (MES-1).
-The 462-second Centaur first burn concludes with Main Engine Cutoff 1 (MECO-1), injecting the vehicle into a low-Earth parking orbit.
+Following Atlas/Centaur separation, the Centaur main engine is started (MES-1).
+The 467-second Centaur first burn concludes with main engine cutoff (MECO-1), injecting the vehicle into a low-Earth parking orbit.

-Following MECO-1, the Centaur and spacecraft (SC) enter an 8.4-minute coast period.
-Based on a guidance-calculated start time, the Centaur is re-started (MES-2) then steered into an intermediate transfer orbit.
-The second Centaur burn duration is 361 seconds and concludes with Main Engine Cutoff (MECO-2), initiated by guidance command once the targeted orbital parameters are achieved.
+Following MECO-1, the Centaur and spacecraft (SC) enter an 8-minute coast period.
+Based on a guidance-calculated start time, the Centaur main engine is re-started (MES-2) then steered into an intermediate transfer orbit.
+The second Centaur burn duration is 356 seconds and concludes with main engine cutoff (MECO-2), initiated by guidance command once the targeted orbital parameters are achieved.

-The Centaur and spacecraft next enter a 2.5-hour coast period.
-Based on a guidance-calculated start time, the Centaur is re-started (MES-3) then steered into the spacecraft separation transfer orbit.
-The third Centaur burn duration is 54 seconds and concludes with Main Engine Cutoff (MECO-3), initiated by guidance command once the targeted orbital parameters are achieved.
+The Centaur and spacecraft next enter a 2.4-hour coast period.
+Based on a guidance-calculated start time, the Centaur main engine is re-started (MES-3) and steered into the spacecraft separation transfer orbit.
+The third Centaur burn duration is 59 seconds and concludes with main engine cutoff (MECO-3), initiated by guidance command once the targeted orbital parameters are achieved.

-Spacecraft separation is initiated 219 seconds after MECO-3, at 3 hours, 1 minute, 23.2 seconds after liftoff.
+Spacecraft separation is initiated 219 seconds after MECO-3, at nearly 2 hours, 54 minutes after liftoff.

-FLIGHT PROFILE | Liftoff to Spacecraft Separation
+FLIGHT PROFILE | Liftoff to Separation